 - Fixings such as Bolts, Nuts, Washers etc.

-- Bill of materials (BOM) showing a full list of all parts
+- Bill of materials (BOM) showing a complete list of all parts

 - Cut Lists stating length and angles

-- The drawings should be illustrated in a way to clearly show how the Fabrication fits together.
-This should/could include several views (Plan, Top, Side, Isometric etc.) and Exploded Views
+The drawings are illustrated in a way to show how the Fabrication fits together clearly.
+It includes several views like (plan, top, side, isometric etc.) and exploded views.

-It is important that good quality drawings show all the information that is required, but no more than needed.
-An example is to many dimensions or to many views.
+Good quality drawings must show all the information that is required, but no more than needed.
+An example is too many dimensions or too many views.

 What Fabrication Drawings do we offer?

-We offer full set of Fabrication Drawings for a range of industries.
-We believe that in order to produce good quality fabrication that will enable an excellent installation on site a certain amount of coordination is required between all parties involved.
+We offer a complete set of Fabrication Drawings for a range of industries.
+We believe that to produce good quality fabrication, enables an excellent installation on-site, a certain amount of co-ordination is required between all parties involved.

-We are used to coordinating with steel manufacturers, architects and structural engineers to create General Assembly Drawings and the subsequent detailed drawings showing connections, holes etc.
+We coordinated with steel manufacturers, architects and structural engineers to create general assembly drawings and the subsequent detailed drawings that show connections, holes etc.

-Our service prides itself in working closely with all parties involved to ensure any queries get raised and answered prior to fabrication commences.
-We are therefore always willing to visit site should this be of advantage.
+Our service pride itself on working closely with all parties involved to ensure any queries get raised and answered before fabrication commences.
+We therefore always willing to visit site should be an advantage.